 Completing a challenging teamwork project in a competitive environment and with strict deadlines is not a simple task.
 Therefore, it is beneficial to have cohesive teams that can work together under pressure.
 Unfortunately, there is little opportunity for building team spirit when students meet only one day a week.
 To overcome this problem we have set up a web based facility that allows students to form cohesive project teams by recruiting team members from within their existing friend circles.
-We limit the size of each team, other than that, students have the opportunity to “audition” various teams and join a team of their choosing.
+We limit the size of each team.
+Other than that, students have the opportunity to audition various teams and join a team of their choosing.
 Leveraging team formation on existing friendship pathways facilitates better team communication and also gets the teams up and running quicker.

-Project asset library (PAL)
+Project Asset Library (PAL)

 We set up a Yahoo or Google group for each team and invite members to join the group.
 Each team creates a PAL for storing the team work products and designates a librarian who administers the PAL.
 All members have visibility to the PAL, however, only the complete and team-approved work products can be placed in the PAL.
 Therefore, only the PAL librarian is allowed to write data to the PAL.
 Although the faculty retains ownership of each Yahoo/Google group, moderator authority is delegated to two student members within each team, thereby relieving the faculty from ordinary group management chores.